zbchristian/huawei_hilink_api/README.md

 * `_getDeviceInformation` - get device informations (name ...)
 * `_getNetProvider` - information about the current network provider
 * `_getSignal` - get signal information (rssi and more)
+* `_getAllInformations` - get device, provider and signal informations and output key/values as text
 * `_enableSIM` - enable the SIM.
 Will call `_setPIN`, if locked
 * `_loginState` - returns 0, if session is logged in, or no login required.
 Otherwise 1 is returned
 * `_setPIN` - set the PIN of the SIM card.
 Parameter is the PIN number